segunak/stem-education/README.md

-# stem-education
+# STEM Education

-A repository for workshops, resources, tools, and various other items related to STEM education.
+A repository for workshops, resources, tools, and various other items related to STEM (Science, Technology, Engineering, Mathematics) education.